MicrosoftDocs/sdk-api/sdk-api-src/content/searchapi/nf-searchapi-iurlaccessor-bindtostream.md

 ## -description

-        Binds the item being processed to an <a href="https://msdn.microsoft.com/library/Aa380034(v=VS.85).aspx">IStream interface [Structured Storage]</a> data stream and retrieves a pointer to that stream.
+Binds the item being processed to an <a href="_stg_istream">IStream interface [Structured Storage]</a> data stream and retrieves a pointer to that stream.